Configure IPv6 for an External Interface

 You can configure the external interface with an IPv6 address in addition to the IPv4 address.
 IPv6 is not enabled on any interface by default.
 When you enable IPv6 for an external interface, you can configure the interface with one or more static IPv6 addresses, and enable IP address autoconfiguration.
 You can also configure the interface to use DHCP to get an IPv6 address, and enable the interface as a DHCPv6 client for prefix delegation.

-If you use DHCP to get an IPv6 address, or for IPv6 prefix delegation, you can see the assigned IP address and prefix in the Status Report tab in Firebox System Manager.
+If you use DHCP to get an IPv6 address, or for IPv6 prefix delegation, you can view the assigned IP address and prefix in the Status Report tab in Firebox System Manager.

 This topic describes IPv6 settings for an external interface.
-For information about IPv6 settings for a trusted or optional interface, see Configure IPv6 for a Trusted or Optional Interface.
+For information about IPv6 settings for a trusted or optional interface, go to Configure IPv6 for a Trusted or Optional Interface.

 You cannot use these special purpose IP addresses as an IPv6 interface address: